6 Epic Team Photography Ideas to Inspire Your Next Shoot

 Source: Peerspace

-Or, book this private ranch near Malibu (pictured above), which features a variety of indoor and outdoor spaces, as well as a beautiful mountainous backdrop.
+Prefer an outdoor setting?
+Then book this private ranch near Malibu (pictured above), which features a variety of indoor and outdoor spaces, as well as a beautiful mountainous backdrop.
 This is an excellent venue for a corporate retreat that can double as a photoshoot location.
 Instead of scheduling your photo session in the middle of the workday, schedule it during a retreat when your team feels relaxed and has fun together.

 2. Get creative with your dress code